AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 DATE Format: `[D]D/[M]M[/YY]`

 <div markdown="block" class="alert alert-warning">:exclamation: **Note:**<br>
-- Any date provided that excludes year will be treated as a date in the current year.
+- Any date provided that excludes year will be treated as a date in the current year.<br>
+- If view a day (i.e. Mon), will also return `ONE_TIME_SCHEDULE` sessions in the coming Monday.
 </div>

 * The search is case-insensitive. i.e. `Monday` will match `monday`.